mkasu/imageabilitycorpus/README.md

 _We are working on increasing this corpus in future._

 ## Estimated values

+The data contains estimated values for three different modalities:

 - Visual features data-mined from 5000 images per word ([1]+[2]):
 	- Low-level features (SURF, GIST, Color histograms)